Modern Slavery Statement

 Mindray takes its responsibility as a positive global corporate citizen to heart.
 Mindray is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
 At Mindray we are committed to improving our practices to combat slavery and human trafficking.

 Mindray was founded on the belief that every life is valuable.
 As expensive and complex technology still remains out of reach for the majority of people, we are striving to improve healthcare by developing and sharing medical technologies with the world.
 In doing this we can provide better care for more people, not just with our customers in mind but with humanity in mind.
-Mindray actively participates in Corporate Social Responsibility (CSR) and Environmental, Social, and Governance (ESG) projects, and is committed to collaborating with Non-Governmental Organizations (NGOs) and industry partners to jointly promote the identification and mitigation of modern slavery risks.
-We are exploring partnerships with international human rights organizations to enhance employee rights protection and improve supply chain transparency.
-Mindray also engages in industry alliances to share best practices and promote ethical procurement standards in the global healthcare industry.

 Mindray’s Business

 Mindray is one of the leading global providers of medical devices and solutions.
-Headquartered in Shenzhen, P.R.China, Mindray has 62 overseas subsidiaries in approximately 40 countries and 26 subsidiaries and approximately 30 branches in the territory of P.R.China (excluding Hongkong, Taiwan and Macau).
+Headquartered in Shenzhen, China, Mindray has established 64 international subsidiaries in about 40 countries in North America, Europe, Asia, Africa, Latin America and other regions, as well as 36 subsidiaries and over 30 branches in China.
+Mindray has developed an R&D innovation platform based on global resource allocation, which includes 12 R&D centers in Shenzhen, Wuhan, Nanjing, Beijing, Xi’an, Chengdu, Hangzhou, Silicon Valley, New Jersey, Minnesota, HyTest of Finland, and DiaSys of Germany.
+Mindray has formed a huge global network that integrates R&D, sales and marketing, and services.
 To find out more about the nature of our business, please click here.

 Our Supply Chains

-In order to produce and distribute our medical devices and solutions, we work with a range of suppliers involved in the procurement of raw materials, services, logistics, as well as product transportation to our warehouses, agents, distributors and end customers.
+In order to produce and distribute our medical devices and solutions, Mindray work with a range of suppliers involved in the procurement of raw materials, services, logistics, as well as product transportation to our warehouses, agents, distributors and end customers.

 Mindray requires its suppliers to respect and not to infringe in any way internationally-recognized rights of employees, and also requires its suppliers to comply with all applicable laws and regulations to offer fair working conditions and implement health and safety management processes for all aspects of their business activities.